-Both the instructor and the teaching assistants have set time aside for virtual office hours.
-Please note that all course communication must run through your McMaster email to the McMaster email of the teaching team: we will not be answering course related questions sent via Avenue private messages, for example.
+Both the instructor has set time aside for virtual office hours.
+Please note that all course communication must run through your McMaster email to the McMaster email of the teaching team: I will not be answering course related questions sent via Avenue private messages, for example.
 When consulting members of the teaching team, please keep the following simple rules for email etiquette in mind: